AI4MolLab/SingMolT5/README.md

 - Experimental results will be saved to `Finetune/result/`.

 ## License
-This repository is licensed under the [MIT License](LICENSE) — see the `LICENSE` file for details.
-(Replace with your actual license, e.g., Apache 2.0, if needed)
+This repository is licensed under the [GNU General Public License v3.0 (GPL-3.0)](LICENSE) — see the `LICENSE` file for details.

 ## Acknowledgements
 - This work builds on the open-source MolT5/T5 models from Hugging Face and the RDKit toolkit for molecular processing.
-- We thank the contributors of molecular generation datasets for enabling reproducible research in this field.
+- We thank the contributors of prior single-molecule research, whose work enabled the construction of the instruction-tuning dataset in this study.

 ## Author
 - Yiheng Zhao (Email: a690209967@163.com)